SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 database test case.md

 Test Steps: Create a username and password, click sign-up button, and check the database to see if its stored in there

-Pre-requistes: having the repository cloned and running the api on local system and be on sign up page
+Pre-requisites: having the repository cloned and running the api on local system and be on sign up page

 Author: Rajiv Dave